7 database lessons you can learn from "Star Trek: TNG"

 Everyone knows that Klingons love a good battle.
 So when Worf fails to embrace the excitement of the moment because he’s worried about the stabilizers on their ship, his brother Kern chastises him.
 Huge, important things are happening, and he wants Worf to embrace and enjoy it rather than worrying about technical minutiae.

 Shouldn’t developers do the same?
-We are living in an exciting era, when the explosion of serverless computing options is making it cheaper and easier than ever to build potentially world-scale applications.
-Developers want to spend their time and energy building amazing things, not trying to figure out how to shard their database or deal with consistency problems.
+We are living in an exciting era, when the explosion of cloud computing options is making it cheaper and easier than ever to build potentially world-scale applications.
+Your dev and ops teams want to spend their time and energy building and scaling amazing things, not wasting their time with manual database management and ops work or time-consuming projects like manual sharding.

-But even if you don’t, I hope you’ll take Kern’s words to heart.
+Even if you don’t read a case study, I hope you’ll take Kern’s words to heart.
 Now is the time to build cool things.
 It’s the time for glory.
 So whether it’s CockroachDB or something else, find a way to free yourself from the burden of worrying about stabilizers your database so you can focus on what really matters.

 Your future customers will thank you.

 Want to keep the learning train rolling?
-Learn all about Kubernetes using the movie Titanic!
+Learn how the Raft consensus algorithm works via the movie Mean Girls!